jarusll/the-logs/index.md

 date: 2022-03-24T00:00:00+05:30
 ---

+# 2022-09-10

+I can really get lost into webpack.
+I do understand that it's overengineered and I feared it before but now that I am comfortable with it, I spent hours last night optimizing a build.
+I think i am big into observability.

+# 2022-09-09

+Spent the day taking readings with webpack bundle analyzer.

 # 2022-09-08

 Given how much I've been dealing with metrics these days I might read about it soon.